26 Donation Page Best Practices For Nonprofits – Tips and Examples

 9. Keep information on one page – but use a multi-step form

-In order to keep the donor experience simple and straightforward, keep your donation page to a single page on your website.
+To keep the donor experience straightforward, keep your donation page to a single page on your website.
 This means that your donors should not have to navigate away from this page to give.
 For example, don’t include your call to action and impact story, and then require users to click yet another button to get to your donation form.

 The easier the process, the more likely a donor is to see it through to the end.
 What this doesn’t mean, however, is including a long, single-step donation form on this page.
 Embedding a multi-step donation form into your donation page keeps your donors in one place, but still avoids the cognitive overload that can happen when looking at too many pieces of information or fields to fill out at once.
 Multi-step forms are also more mobile-friendly, more appealing to the eye, and are proven to increase conversions.